-In late 1997, the NSW Government released discussion papers, the Proposed Interim Environmental Objectives for NSW Waters (EPA 1997), as the basis for a six-month community consultation.
+In late 1997, the NSW Government released discussion papers called Proposed Interim Environmental Objectives for NSW Waters (EPA 1997) as the basis for a six-month community consultation.
 The papers gave options for interim river flow and water quality objectives in each catchment, including broad economic evaluations, as a basis for discussion.

 Seeking the opinions of communities was essential.
 More than fifty community discussion meetings and nine special Aboriginal community meetings were held.
-These were attended by more than 4000 people.
+More than 4000 people attended.
 The Government received 810 written submissions, and river and catchment management committees gave valuable feedback on the draft objectives.

-These guidelines summarise the community's views about the Clyde River and Jervis Bay catchments.
+These guidelines summarise the community's views about the Border Rivers catchment (NSW).